Testing Claims About VariationIn Exercises 5–16, test the given c... | Channels for Pearson+

 Step 3: Get P-Value

 Standard deviation is a statistic that quantifies the amount of variation or dispersion in a set of data values.
-A lower standard deviation indicates that the data points tend to be closer to the mean, while a higher standard deviation indicates more spread out data.
-In the context of this question, comparing the standard deviation of waiting times before and after the implementation of a single line will help assess whether the change has led to a significant improvement in customer waiting times.
+It is the square root of the variance, which measures the average squared deviation of each data point from the mean.
+In hypothesis testing, comparing the standard deviations of two groups (e.g., birth weights of girls and boys) can help assess whether there is a significant difference in variability between the two populations.

 Recommended video: